Reversal Trading Pattern Setups

 Double Bottom

 In Commodities, this formation is an early warning trading signal that the bearish commodity trend is about to reverse.
 It's only considered complete/completed once the neck line is broken.
-In this formation the neckline is the resistance level for the commodities trading price.
+In this formation the neckline is the resistance zone for the trading price.
 Once this resistance is broken the commodity market will move up.

 Summary: